-K92 has now completed three of the six planned holes of depth 400 to 600 metres as well as three shallow holes of depth 50 metres.
-Each of the three deep holes, KTDD0001/6/7, has intercepted extensive gold and copper mineralization in porphyry-style propylitic chlorite-epidote-albite-magnetite alteration as shown in images on the Company's website.
+K92 completed six holes of depth 400 to 600 metres as well as four shallow holes of depth 50 metres.
+KTDD0001/6/7 intercepted extensive gold and copper mineralization in porphyry-style propylitic chlorite-epidote-albite-magnetite alteration as shown in images on the Company's website.
 The results are considered particularly encouraging given the distance between intercepts, indicating appreciable size potential.
 Hole KTDD0005 was abandoned at 106 metres due to bogging of rods and redrilled as KTDD0006.

-The three shallow holes, KTDD0002/3/4, were designed to test the thickness, geometry and tenor of the mineralized lithocap.
+KTDD0002/3/4, were designed to test the thickness, geometry and tenor of the mineralized lithocap.
 Significant gold intercepts were encountered in each of these short holes, associated with leached, silicified intrusives and hydrothermal breccias.